Utility Functions

 import numpy as np

-from pyshortcuts import debugtimer
+from pyshortcuts import debugtimer, sleep

-dtimer = debugtimer('test timer', precision=3)
+dtimer = debugtimer('test timer', precision=4)

 dtimer.add('slept for 0.500 seconds')